colbyfayock/media-ecommerce-workshop/README.md

 * Create a new Next.js app using a starter template
 * Deploy a Next.js app on Netlify from GitHub
 * Optimize all images on Netlify with the Netlify Cloudinary Plugin
+* Upload and deliver optimized images from Cloudinary
 * Install and configure the Cloudinary JS URL Gen SDK
-* Upload and deliver optimized images from Cloudinary
 * Configure responsive images with the Next.js Image Component and the Cloudinary loader
-* Create a dynamic social media card for product landing pages
-* Try out experimental Next.js Cloudinary Image component
+* And more? 👀 we'll see how much time we have!

 ## 👨‍🚀 Who Am I?

 I'm Colby Fayock! 👋

 Astrocoder, Developer Advocate, Space Jelly Commander—I help others get the tech out of the way to solve real problems with the tools of the web.
-I work with the dev community at Cloudinary and am a prolific creator of educational content around the web teaching others through learning by doing one Star Wars plush cuddle at a time.
+I work with the dev community at Cloudinary and am a prolific creator of educational content teaching others through learning by doing one Star Wars plush cuddle at a time.

-You might have seen some of my educational work across the web where I help others learn about Javascript, React, and the static web by creating [tutorials on YouTube](https://www.youtube.com/colbyfayock), writing about those tutorials on [spacejelly.dev](https://spacejelly.dev/), and I'm a course instructor with [egghead.io](https://egghead.io/instructors/colby-fayock?af=atzgap) and [Level Up Tutorials](https://www.leveluptutorials.com/tutorials/ecommerce-on-the-jamstack-with-snipcart-next-js-and-wordpress).
+You might have seen some of my content across the web where I help others learn about Javascript, React, and the static web by creating [tutorials on YouTube](https://www.youtube.com/colbyfayock), writing about those tutorials on [spacejelly.dev](https://spacejelly.dev/), and I'm a course instructor with [egghead.io](https://egghead.io/instructors/colby-fayock?af=atzgap) and [Level Up Tutorials](https://www.leveluptutorials.com/tutorials/ecommerce-on-the-jamstack-with-snipcart-next-js-and-wordpress).

 I bring this passion from my work tackling challenges like high scale video streaming services, ecommerce with [ThinkGeek](https://twitter.com/thinkgeek), satellite dashboards, and my community work with [Cloudinary](https://cloudinary.com/).